m4ttsch/omscs-notes-notes/operating-systems/midterm-exam-review-questions.md

 Concurrency refers to the idea that the CPU can do a little bit of work on one thread, and then switch and do a little bit of work on another thread.
 Succinctly, concurrency refers to the idea that the execution of tasks can be interwoven with one another.

 The primary benefit of concurrency without parallelization - that is, concurrency on single CPU platforms - is the hiding of I/O latency.
-When a thread is waiting in an I/O queue, that thread is blocked: it’s execution cannot proceed.
+When a thread is waiting in an I/O queue, that thread is blocked: it's execution cannot proceed.
 In a multithreaded environment, a thread scheduler can detect a blocked thread, and switch in a thread that can accomplish some work.
 This way, it looks as if progress is always being made (CPU utilization is high) even though one or more threads may be waiting idle for I/O to complete at any given time.

 Adding threads make sense if you have fewer threads than you have cores or if you are performing many I/O requests.
 Adding threads can lead to pure overhead otherwise.